Surfoo/geocaching-api-demo/README.md

 # geocaching-api-demo
-Demo of the Geocaching Api
+Demo of the Geocaching PHP SDK